Understanding Your Rental Agreement: Details Matter

 Renters who wish to adopt a pet in the near future should also familiarize themselves with the rental agreement.
 This is important because restrictions on the types, sizes, and specific breeds of pets apply not only when the renter moves in but throughout the terms of the rental agreement.
 This means a renter who has signed contractual documents stating they do not own any of the prohibited pets, such as dogs or cats, are not free to purchase or adopt additional pets during the course of the rental agreement.
 To learn more about renting with pets, check our article on Renters Who Have a Dog.

 Therefore, renters who do not have pets but plan to adopt or purchase pets in the near future should read the contract documents as if they are already a pet owner and decide whether or not to sign based on the statements within the policy.

 Plan on Having Visitors Regularly?

 Visitors who are staying at the apartment too often may put the resident at risk of being accused of having additional persons living in the apartment.
-In some situations this might be considered cause for eviction.
-For this reason, the renter should be sure he is familiar with the terms of the agreement before allowing others to spend the night in the apartment on a regular basis.
+In some situations, this might be considered cause for eviction.
+For this reason, the renter should be sure to familiarize themselves with the terms of the agreement before allowing others to spend the night in the apartment on a regular basis.